imessage-exporter: Reverse Engineering Apple's

 Given what we learned about NSDictionary, the OutputData here refers to the number of key-value pairs in the dictionary, indicating the next 4 objects yielded from the stream are alternating key-value pairs belonging to this NSDictionary.

-imessage-exporter provides a deserialization struct that yields objects and their data from a typedstream.
-The rest of the parsing logic is focussed on specifically representing iMessage data, but could be adapted for arbitrary typedstream data.
+The crabstep crate provides a deserialization struct that yields objects and their data from a typedstream.

-imessage-exporter documents and leverages the foregoing data models to represent attributes of the message body in a data structure called BubbleComponent12.
+imessage-exporter body module leverages the foregoing data models to represent attributes of the message body in a data structure called BubbleComponent1.

 Reverse engineering of Apple’s typedstream format reveals a sophisticated and elegantly designed binary serialization protocol.
 Through careful analysis of patterns, documentation fragments, and sample data, we've uncovered a format that efficiently encodes complex object hierarchies.